0ME9A/FCCDrum/README.md

 To start using FCC Drum, simply follow these steps:

 1. Clone this repository to your local machine.
-2. Open the project in your code editor.
+2. Install dependency using `npm install`.
-3. Run the development server using `npm run dev`..
+3. Run the development server using `npm run dev`.
 4. Open your browser and navigate to the provided URL (usually `http://localhost:3000`).
 5. Start creating your beats and rhythms using the keyboard or mouse!